j-a-y-h/react-uniformed/README.md

     },
 });
 ```
-## Build Forms Without `useForm`
+## More Hooks
 It should be noted that `useForm` is just one layer of abstraction used to simplify the form building process.
 If you need more granular control and orchestration of your form, then you should avoid using `useForm` in favor of other form hooks like `useFields`, `useTouch`, `useValidation`, and `useSubmission`.
-The following is a basic implementation of `useForm` that you can use to compose your form to your needs.
+The following is a basic implementation of `useForm` that you can use to compose your forms.
 ```javascript
 import {useCallback} from "react";
 import {